jon4hz/go-btcpay/README.md

 ## 💡 About
 This package provies full access to the Greenfield API v1 from a BTCPayServer.
 Every API call returns a corresponding go struct.

-It's possible to controll the individual calls by passing a context for each function and method.
+It's possible to control the individual calls by passing a context for each function and method.

 ## 🚀 Getting Started